wolfv6/keybrd/doc/keybrd_library_user_guide.md

 For active low:
 * Orient diodes with cathode (banded end) towards the write pins (row)
-* Use these two lines in the sketch:
+* Define strobe on and strobe off in the sketch like this:
 ```
     const bool Scanner_uC::STROBE_ON = LOW;
     const bool Scanner_uC::STROBE_OFF = HIGH;